 - You’ll be more consistent.
 Formatting is important.
 Proper formatting can improve readability and make a good impression on hiring managers.

-Blank resume template FAQ
+Blank Resume Template FAQ

-Last Updated: January 26, 2024
+Last Updated: June 26, 2025

 Absolutely!
 Depending on your industry and role, a plain resume design can even be preferable.
 While colorful designs with flashy images seem great on the surface, they might include design features that aren’t readable by applicant tracking systems (ATS), the software that sorts resumes for employers.

 At the same time, you should try to strike a balance.
 You still want your resume to be attractive and have personality.
-Just be thoughtful about the expectations of the role you’ll be applying to.
+Just be thoughtful about the expectations of the role you’ll be applying for.

 Yes, templates are absolutely okay to use!
 Millions of job seekers use templates every year.